JasonAlkain/Basic_CS_Programs/README.md

 # Basic C# Example Programs

-These are a few examples of programes from my time inside the Tech Academy.
+These are a few examples of programes and code snippets from my time inside the Tech Academy.